Gambela conflict: Issues

 The Anuaks have many neighbor ethnic groups including the Ajiebo Murle, Nuer, Dhuok Suri, the Oromo, and Amhara (the highlanders).
-Their relationship with other ethnic groups is usually hostile and violent, especially with the Nuer who have pushed them to the east.
+Their relationship with other ethnic groups is usually hostile and violent, especially with the Nuer who have pushed them to the east by taking over other anuak provinces and forcing anuak civilians to flee.
 There are many natural resources in western Ethiopia and adding more fuel to the violence is the more than eight languages spoken by other groups around the Anuak land.
 Anuak activists have claimed that ethnic Anuaks in Ethiopia have suffered from torture, indiscriminate killings, looting, and discrimination from various other minority militias operating in the country, as well as from the Ethiopian government itself.
 The Ethiopian government has denied that its military was involved in attacks on Anuaks, and instead attributed violence in the region to local ethnic militias.
-Others have alleged that Anuak militias have committed human rights abuses against other groups, such as killing Nuer civilians.
+Others have alleged that Anuak militias have committed human rights abuses against other groups, such as killing Nuer civilians in the act of defending their people and their land.

 Another ethnic group, the Majang, are an ethnic group indigenous to the Mezhenger Zone within the Gambela Region.
 The Majang settled in Gambela region, Oromia and in southwest Ethiopia.
 The majority dwell in Gambela, and few lived outside Ethiopia.
 Historically, the Majang lived in small, temporary communities, and had limited interaction with the central Ethiopian state.
 Traditional Majang ways of life and cultural practices went relatively undisturbed until the 20th century, when the incorporation of the Gambela region into the Ethiopian Empire led to increased contact between the Majang and the outside world.
 Throughout the 20th century, Majang society underwent significant changes, including the introduction of new agricultural and animal husbandry practices, the establishment of permanent settlements, and the erosion of their traditional social and political structures.
 Some lands occupied by the Majang are especially fertile, and common crops grown by the Majang include coffee, fruits, spices, maize, durra, and root crops.
 The Majang also traditionally engaged in beekeeping.
 During the 20th century, and through the early 21st century, indigenous Majang lands have faced deforestation, increased water scarcity, and the destruction of wild habitats.
 Compounding this trend, various highlander groups have increasingly been migrating to land belonging indigenous Majang farmers throughout the early 21st century.
 In recent decades, there have been efforts by the Majang people and their advocates to preserve their unique identity, land rights, and traditional practices.
 This includes campaigns to protect the Majang's ancestral forests, and to gain greater recognition and political representation for the Majang community within the Ethiopian federal system.
 Some Majang have also taken up armed struggle against the Ethiopian government.